Yan-Yang-bot/DeepReinforcementLearning-UCCAParser/README.md

 3. Check README instructions on [data](https://github.com/DIMPLY/DRL_UCCA/tree/master/data/raw) directory page.

+## Train the reward function
-## Produce reward function training data
+Use the following to produce reward function training data:
-Use
 ```
 python passage2oracles.py
 ```
-to produce and store a json binary file.
+It will produce and store a json binary file.
 This will take a long time, and you can omit this step and test the rest of the code using `rwdFuncTrainData_smal_sample_set.json`, a small sample of the training data.

-## Train the reward function
+Train the reward function:
-Run:

 ```
 python rewardNN.py
 ```